skandar9/neoma/README.md

     ]);

     $details = [
         'name' => $author->first_name,
         'manuscript_uuid' => $manuscript->uuid,
         'letter' => $request->reason
     ];

-    $emailJob = new SendEmailsJop($author->email, "App\Mail\RefuseManuscriptMail", $details);
+    $emailJob = new SendEmailsJob($author->email, RefuseManuscriptMail::class, $details);
     $this->dispatch($emailJob);

     return back();
 }
 ```

+The `refuse()` method handles the refusal of a manuscript by the editor.
+It performs the following steps:

+1. Retrieve the manuscript from the database using the UUID provided.
+2. Retrieve the author associated with the manuscript.
+3. Update the manuscript's status to 'refused'.
-The purpose of *refuse* method is to handle the refusal of a manuscript by editor of it.
-It updates the manuscript's status and the corresponding ManuscriptEditor record with the refusal reasons provided in the request.
+4. Retrieve the ManuscriptEditor record for the editor and manuscript.
+5. Update the ManuscriptEditor record with the refusal reasons provided in the request.
-It then sends an email to the author notifying them about the refusal, by creates an instance of the *SendEmailsJop* job, passing the author's email, the class name of the RefuseManuscriptMail Mailable, and the *$details* array as parameters.
+6. Prepare the details for the email notification, including the author's name, manuscript UUID, and refusal reasons.
+7. Create an instance of the `SendEmailsJob` and dispatch it to send the email to the author.
+8. Redirect back to the previous page.

 [🔝 Back to contents](#contents)